tessel/hardware/tessel-hardware-overview.md

 Tessel is extensible via modules, which connect to the 10-pin, 0.1” (2.54 mm) right angle female headers on the main board.

 * All pins use 3.3V logic.
-* Module bank names (A, B, C, and D) are located between the module headers.
+* Module port names (A, B, C, and D) are located between the module headers.
 * Adjacent module ports are currently spaced apart by 0.3” (7.62 mm).
 * Pins are located 0.089” (2.22 mm) from the board edge.

-The following is the pinout for a module bank:
+The following is the pinout for a module port:

 Pin | Name | Notes
 ----|------|----